 Why is there weight gain during menopause?

-There are a number of reasons why women are prone to weight gain during menopause:
+There are a number of reasons why people are prone to weight gain during menopause:

-As a result of age, a common decrease in exercise, and fluctuating hormones, many women lose muscle mass during this transition, which increases the appearance of any weight gain.
+As a result of age, a common decrease in exercise, and fluctuating hormones, many people lose muscle mass during this transition, which increases the appearance of any weight gain.